 The Jackson documentary is a new look at the sessions utilizing more than 55 hours of unreleased, original footage shot by director Michael Lindsay-Hogg in 1969.
 That footage has been restored along with 120 hours of audio recordings, much of them unheard.
 In addition to Linda McCartney and Ethan Russell’s images, the book also includes numerous, unseen high-resolution film frames from the restored footage.
 Nicholas Callaway, Founder and Publisher of Callaway Arts & Entertainment, states in the press release, “The Beatles gave my generation their genius and their joy and they changed the world through their art.
 The creativity and inspiration expressed in this landmark book and in Peter Jackson’s film are as important and relevant today as ever.”

 The Beatles: Get Back, the film and book, are both due in August 2021.
 If you can’t view the above YouTube trailer, click here!
 As always, watch this space for any further Fab-related news!
-We’ll update with pre-order links for the book as soon as they are available.
+The book can be pre-ordered at Amazon U.S. / Amazon U.K. / Amazon Canada.